 Sponsor and status

-This bill was introduced on June 28, 1979, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 28, 1979, in a previous session of Congress, but it did not receive a vote.

 Representative for Ohio's 6th congressional district